CABLE IS EVERYTHING

 CCS stands for - Copper Clad Steel center conductor.

 The difference between these two types of cable is not that clear.
-They look alike.
+Both cable types looks similar externally.

 Let's sort this out.
 RG-6 coax CCS cable center conductor is obviously made of steel and covered with thin layer of copper.
 So, what?
 Resistance of steel is much higher than copper.
 Over the length of cable, voltage drop will also be higher compared to SC cable.
 For the receiving part it's not going to make much difference.